vedmalex/pipeline.js/README.md

 it reachs end only after all data will be processed.
 It returns list of error, that can be examined when it will combine result into context.

 ## Sequential
-*Sequential* is the *Stage* that work almost like *Parallel*, but in run stage in sequential manner.
+*Sequential* is the *Stage* that work almost like *Parallel*, but it run stage in sequential manner.
 So it first error occures we can manage it to stop processing or continue if we decide that the error not significant.